macro6461/link-sweep/README.md

 ## Support

-The extension currently works for Medium and Blogger.
+- Medium
+- Blogger
+- Tumblr

 I am working on adding support for other platforms (and feel free to comment some suggestions!)

 ## Why not use a regular popup?